Sparse Anomaly Detection Across Referentials: A Rank-Based Higher Criticism Approach: Introduction

 In \cite{Arias-Castro2017b} a similar setting to~\eqref{hyp:general} is considered with $t=1$.
 The null distribution is assumed to be symmetric, but apart from that the methodology is distribution-agnostic.
-A variant of the Wilcoxon signed-rank test tailored to sparse alternatives is proposed.
+A sign-based test tailored to sparse alternatives is proposed.
 In \cite{Arias-Castro2020} a bivariate setting is considered where the goal is to detect a sparse contamination, which presents itself as positive dependencies between the bivariate observations.
 The authors adapt Spearman's rank correlation to make it powerful against sparse alternatives.

 In \cite{Zou2017} a distribution-agnostic methodology is proposed for a the particularization of~\eqref{hyp:general} where the distributions are identical for each for each referential, i.e.~$F_{0j} = F_0$.
 However, instead of detection, the authors consider identifying the set of anomalous subjects.
 In \cite{delaigle2009} a setting quite different from ours is considered, where observations with unspecified distribution are tested to have mean equal to the mean of auxiliary observations.
 The higher criticism is used, and calibration guarantees are given asymptotically.
 In \cite{Kurt2020}, yet another different setting is considered in change-point detection with unknown distributions, where the subjects are observed in real-time and a period is guaranteed to be free of anomalies.
 The statistics used are shown to be bounded under the null, and power properties are shown empirically.